maxrisher/prepasto_whatsapp/README.md

 - There is a 'production' and a 'stagingAlias' version of the lambda.
 The produciton version needs to be set manually in template.yaml.
 The stagingAlias version is always the most recently deployed one.

 Deployment:
+- Download docker and the 'aws sam' CLI
 - Run docker on your machine.
 - from the top level directory run: sam build --use-container
 - run: sam build
 - go through the menus

+Environmental variables: NB that the lambda code requires environmental variables.
+You need to input these directly into the AWS management console by hand.

+Useful commands:
+To see lambda function versions: aws lambda list-versions-by-function --function-name prepasto-whatsapp-sam-app-ProcessMessageFunction-ARnDrJlrXR28

 # Testing